 It quickly absorbs water causing the capsule to expand in an upward direction putting pressure on the shut off valve.
 When sufficient water has been absorbed, the lever will snap shut, stopping the inlet water flow and saving any possible water damage.
-(Plastic outer cover needs to be REMOVED).
+(Best results when Plastic outer cover REMOVED).